Gumbel Counterfactual Generation From Language Models: Related work

-Concurrent research by \citet{chatzi2024counterfactualtokengenerationlarge} presents a spiritually very similar work in which the authors define an SEM that allows them to sample counterfactual sentences from a language model.
+Concurrent research by \citet{chatzi2024counterfactualtokengenerationlarge} presents a spiritually similar work in which the authors define an SEM that allows them to sample counterfactual sentences from a language model.
 Similarly to our work, they formalize an LM as an SEM with the Gumbel-max trick but evaluate the alternative formulation with \emph{inverse transform sampling}, a classic example of an SEM that is not counterfactually stable.
 Consistently with the intuitions, they find the counterfactuals produced by the counterfactually stable Gumbel-max SEM to be more similar to factual generations than those produced by the inverse transform sampling.
 Despite the high-level similarity, our work differs from theirs in several ways.
 Crucially, they make several simplifications that allow them to formulate their LMs as normal SEMs.
 The first simplifying assumption is that of defining a probability distribution over a \emph{finite} subset of $\kleene{\alphabet}$.
 Secondly, \citet{chatzi2024counterfactualtokengenerationlarge} are only interested in interventions on the \emph{input} to the LM---that is, changing a small number of input tokens such as the name of the protagonist in the story---and seeing how this affects model generations.
 The resulting finite number of interventions defined like this allows them to talk about SEMs.
 Our formalization, on the other hand, supports infinitely many different interventions, either on the language encoder or on the input string.
+Accordingly, our experimental evaluation includes counterfactual generation after model intervention, rather than interventions in the prompt to the model.
+Lastly, \citet{chatzi2024counterfactualtokengenerationlarge} do not study the counterfactual \emph{distribution} of factual sentences, but rather only generate pairs of factual and counterfactual sentences.
+Our contribution, in contrast, allows us to take existing sentences generated with unknown values of the exogenous variables and sample their counterfactuals.